How to produce delicious, long shelf-life soy milk

 The steps in soy base production

-The starting point for the soy base production can be either whole or dehulled soy beans.
-By dehulling, some of the bitter tasting components are removed and further the level of oligosaccharides is decreased, resulting in a better digestion of the final soy product.
+The starting point for soy base production can be either whole or dehulled soybeans.
+By dehulling, some of the bitter-tasting components are removed and further, the level of oligosaccharides is decreased, resulting in a better digestion of the final soy product.
 Further alkali blanching improves the inactivation of the trypsin inhibitors.
-From a processing point of view alkali blanching is an advantage as it depresses foam formation during production.
+From a processing point of view, alkali blanching is an advantage as it depresses foam formation during production.

-The grinding results in a colloid solution of the soy beans in water, also called soy slurry.
-The concentration of the slurry and hence the protein concentration in the soy base is determined by the bean to water ratio at the inlet to the grinders.
-The soy base containing proteins, soluble carbohydrates and oils now has to be separated from the fibre material, okara.
+The grinding results in a colloid solution of the soybeans in water, also called soy slurry.
+The concentration of the slurry and hence the protein concentration in the soy base is determined by the bean-to-water ratio at the inlet to the grinders.
+The soy base containing proteins, soluble carbohydrates and oils now have to be separated from the fibre material, okara.
 This is done by means of a decanter centrifuge.
 The efficiency of the decanter is important for the yield as well as for the quality of the soy milk.
-For optimized yield the moisture content in the okara should be low.
+For optimized yield, the moisture content in the okara should be low.
 Likewise, the amount of sediment in the slurry should be low to avoid chalkiness caused by insoluble particles in the final soy product.
 An efficient decanter removes up to 99.8% of the sedimentable solids.

 The soy base is now ready for standardization to the desired protein content and composition by adding water and other ingredients and further processing into for instance soy milk, soy drink, yoghurt and ice cream.